altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

 - To bulk-delete a range of snapshots matching `SnapshotSelectionCriteria`, persistent actors should use the `deleteSnapshots` method.

 ## Snapshot status handling
-- Saving or deleting snapshots can either succeed or fail
+- Saving or deleting snapshots can either succeed or fail:
-    - this information is reported back to the persistent actor via status messages
+    - This information is reported back to the persistent actor via status messages,
     - as illustrated in the following table:

 | Method                                     | Success                | Failure message        |